-The work of H.W.H. was supported in part by the Max Planck Gesellschaft zur Förderung der Wissenschaften, and by the University of California.
-He wishes to thank prof. Hermann Nicolai and the Max Planck Institut für Gravitationsphysik (Albert-Einstein-Institut) in Potsdam for warm hospitality.
-The work of R.M.W. was supported in part by the UK Science and Technology Facilities Council.
-The work of R.T. was supported in part by a DED GAANN Student Fellowship.
+The work of H. W. H. was supported in part by the Max Planck Gesellschaft zur Förderung der Wissenschaften.
+He wishes to thank Hermann Nicolai and the Max Planck Institut für Gravitationsphysik (Albert-Einstein-Institut) in Potsdam for warm hospitality.
+The work of R. M. W. was supported in part by the UK Science and Technology Facilities Council.
+The work of R. T. was supported in part by a DED GAANN Student Fellowship.